Retail apocalypse: COVID-19 pandemic

 The COVID-19 pandemic exacerbated many issues affecting retailers, as many were forced to shut down due to non-pharmaceutical interventions that were issued in an effort to mitigate the pandemic.

-At the same time, online shopping has been booming during the coronavirus-related lockdown.
+At the same time, online shopping boomed during the coronavirus-related lockdown, even though it came back down starting in 2022.
 Most of the major e-commerce retailers in the United States were classified as essential businesses and were not required to shut down.
 Buyers stated that they would deliberately buy products from such categories as food and drinks, hygiene, household cleaning, clothing, health, and consumer electronics online rather than in person due to COVID-19.
 The outbreak is said to have changed shopping behavior permanently: in the US, 29% of surveyed consumers stated that they had no intention to ever go back to offline shopping.
 In the UK, this number reached 43%.

 In June 2020, retail research firm Coresight reported that they estimated that the number of store closures due to the pandemic and ensuing recession would exceed the 2019 record of 9,302.

 Coresight Research data later indicated that store closures had reduced by 49% from 2020 to 2021, with store openings increased by 36% over the previous year.
 Clothing and accessories accounted for 43% of retail closures in 2021.
 In July 2022, the analytics firm published findings that store openings had exceeded store closings for the first half of 2022, and that there were 10% fewer closings and 3% fewer openings than in 2021.

-Major retail bankruptcies 2011–2021
+Major retail bankruptcies

-Below is a sample of the numerous retail chains that declared bankruptcy during the ten-year period, 2011–2021.